Eldean Covered Bridge: Description and history

 The Eldean Covered Bridge is located north of the city of Troy, spanning the Great Miami River between Concord Township and Staunton Township on a now-bypassed segment of County Road 33.
 It is a two-span structure, mounted on cut stone abutments and a central pier.
 The western abutment and central pier have been capped in concrete, and the pier has a cutwater feature on its northern (upstream) side.
 The total structure length is 231 ft, with each span about 108 ft and 21 ft wide.
 The roadway has a width of 17 ft and a maximum clearance of 13 ft.
-The bridge is covered by a gabled metal roof, and its exterior is finished in vertical board siding, with small square openings framed on each side to admit light.
+The bridge has a gabled metal roof, vertical board sheathing on the outside, and small square apertures framed in each side for light.

 County Road 33 was laid out in 1847, providing access to a hamlet originally serving the Miami and Erie Canal to the east.
 The present bridge was built in 1860, and is the second to stand on the site.
 The bridge trusses were built to a patented design by engineer Stephen H. Long.
 The Long truss was the first truss structure to be designed using engineering principles, and it introduced the idea of prestressed elements which are used to counteract active load on the structure.
 This bridge is one of the finest and least-altered examples of this truss type.
 With the demise of the Old Blenheim Bridge in New York, it is also the longest example of the type.
 On December 23, 2016, the Eldean Covered Bridge was designated a National Historic Landmark.